ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/Cryogenic-SMS-PSU.md

 ### Comms

 The power supply needs to be started and connected before the IOC starts as the IOC performs some initialisation of the device.
 A good troubleshooting routine would be:
-  1. Check the IOC is physically connected
+  1. Check the PSU is physically connected
   1. Turn off the IOC
   1. Power cycle the device
   1. Restart the IOC